andreasabel/inCode/entry/introduction-to-singletons-1.md

     "Opened."
     ```

-    `SomeSing` is like `SomeDoor`, an existentially quantified singleton:
+    `SomeSing` is like `SomeDoor` in that it is an existentially quantified
+    singleton:

     ``` {.haskell}
     data SomeSing DoorState :: Type where